 Day 17 and 18: Panglao, Bohol

-For two relaxing days our routine was: get out of bed, look at the gorgeous view from our room, have delicious breakfast, get on the back of a scooter (me squished between the friendly hotel employee and my husband) and drive to Alona beach.
+For two relaxing days, our routine was: get out of bed, look at the gorgeous view from our room, have a delicious breakfast, get on the back of a scooter (me squished between the friendly hotel employee and my husband) and drive to Alona beach.
 There we would relax all day before being picked up by the scooter again to go back to our hotel.

 A little sad to leave another perfect paradise behind, we left for Tagbilaran.
 Walking to the corner where we were dropped off on the outward journey we started wondering whether this was actually part of the normal jeepney route or that the friendly driver had made an exception for us.

 But before we could worry too much about it our lucky Bohol transportation charm kicked in again and a jeep stopped in front of us asking if we needed a ride.

-Day 20: traveling from Bohol to Manila
+Day 20: how to get from Bohol to Manila

 Our last day in the Philippines… We sure made it count, transportation wise… early in the morning we left our hotel and took a tricycle to Tagbilaran Pier.
 Here we encountered another example of Philippine bureaucracy/touristocracy.